 Board certified behavior analysts, referred to as BCBAs, are generally spread thinly across educational districts, so their availability is often limited.
 Often, teachers who are working with students on the autism spectrum are left on their own to deal with behavioral issues with little aid in the way of trained professionals.

-All of TeachTown’s programs are based on ABA principles, so even in the absence of BCBA support, students using the programs benefit from the therapeutic approach.
+All of TeachTown’s programs are based on Applied Behavioral Analysis principles, so even in the absence of BCBA support, students using the programs benefit from the therapeutic approach.
 For instance, TeachTown Basics combines teacher-led and computer-based ABA lessons.
 All lessons are presented in DTT format, and computer-based lessons track each student’s progress to inform individual learning plans and areas where the student needs additional support.
 Further, teacher-led lessons focus specifically on generalization to help students more quickly apply learnings and concepts across various settings and scenarios.

 Our ABA Pro resource center is designed for teachers looking for enhanced instruction in how to aid students with behavioral difficulties in the classroom.
 Featuring more than 100 educator tools and content created by certified BCBAs, this self-guided, technology-delivered professional development library provides a universal training and support platform for all school staff members.
 For more information on our programs, the ABA Pro resource center, or to speak to a representative, feel free to contact us.